(c) MRSA Action UK December 2011

 How can it be treated?

 You will only need treatment for a Clostridium difficile infection if you have symptoms.
 No treatment is needed if the bacteria are living harmlessly in your gut.
 Clostridium difficile can be treated with specific antibiotics, rather than broad spectrum antibiotics.
-There is a risk of relapse in 20-30% of patients and other treatments may be tried, including pro-biotic (good bacteria) treatments, with the aim of re-establishing the balance of flora in the gut.
+There is a risk of relapse in 20-30% of patients and other treatments may be tried, there is now good evidence that for a small number of patients who suffer repeated infections, treatment by giving them a stool transplant from a healthy donor can restore gut bacteria and cure the infections in the majority of cases.
 Most cases of Clostridium difficile diarrhoea make a full recovery.
 However, elderly patients with other underlying conditions may have a more severe course.
 Occasionally, infection in these circumstances may be life threatening.

 For mild or moderate symptoms of Clostridium difficile infection, it is best to stop taking the antibiotics that may have caused the infection, if this is possible.
 This will allow the natural 'good' bacteria to regrow in your gut.
-In many cases where the symptoms are mild or moderate, stopping the antibiotics is often enough to ease the symptoms and clear the infection.
+In many cases where the symptoms are mild or moderate, this is often enough to ease the symptoms and clear the infection.

 If you have symptoms that are more severe, such as severe diarrhoea or colitis (swelling and irritation of the lining of the bowel), you may need to take an antibiotic that can kill Clostridium difficile bacteria.
 This will usually be either metronidazole or vancomycin, which should ease the symptoms within two to three days.